 Using the wrong type or weight of thread in the bobbin can affect the bottom stitch quality.
 Ensure that you’re using a thread that is compatible with your sewing machine and the fabric you’re working with.

-Using a heavier or lighter weight thread than recommended can lead to tension problems, resulting in imperfect stitches on the underside.
+Using a heavier or lighter thread than recommended can cause tension problems, resulting in imperfect stitches on the underside.

 5. Dirty or Worn-Out Bobbin Case

-A dirty or worn-out bobbin case can interfere with the smooth functioning of your sewing machine, affecting the quality of the bottom stitch.
+A dirty or worn-out bobbin case can interfere with your sewing machine’s smooth functioning, affecting the bottom stitch’s quality.

 Regularly clean the bobbin case and surrounding areas to remove lint, dust, and any other debris that may accumulate over time.
-If the bobbin case is damaged or worn out, consider replacing it for optimal stitch performance.
+Consider replacing the bobbin case for optimal stitch performance if it is damaged or worn out.

 6. Incorrect Needle Selection

 Using the wrong type or size of the needle can contribute to bottom stitch issues.
-Ensure that you’re using the appropriate needle for your fabric type and weight.
+Ensure you use the appropriate needle for your fabric type and weight.

 A blunt or damaged needle can cause skipped stitches or tension problems, impacting the quality of the bottom stitch.
 Replace the needle regularly to maintain optimal sewing results.